kev0960/ModooCode/md/inst/vfmadd132ps-vfmadd213ps-vfmadd231ps.md

 VFMADD231PS: Multiplies the four, eight or sixteen packed single-precision floating-point values from the second source operand to the four, eight or sixteen packed single-precision floating-point values in the third source operand, adds the infinite precision intermediate result to the four, eight or sixteen packed single-precision floating-point values in the first source operand, performs rounding and stores the resulting four, eight or sixteen packed single-precision floating-point values to the destination operand (first source operand).

-EVEX encoded versions: The destination operand (also first source operand) is a ZMM register and encoded in reg_field.
+EVEX encoded versions: The destination operand (also first source operand) is a ZMM register and encoded in reg\esc{_}field.
 The second source operand is a ZMM register and encoded in EVEX.vvvv.
 The third source operand is a ZMM register, a 512-bit memory location, or a 512-bit vector broadcasted from a 32-bit memory location.
 The destination operand is conditionally updated with write mask k1.

-VEX.256 encoded version: The destination operand (also first source operand) is a YMM register and encoded in reg_field.
+VEX.256 encoded version: The destination operand (also first source operand) is a YMM register and encoded in reg\esc{_}field.
 The second source operand is a YMM register and encoded in VEX.vvvv.
-The third source operand is a YMM register or a 256-bit memory location and encoded in rm_field.
+The third source operand is a YMM register or a 256-bit memory location and encoded in rm\esc{_}field.

-VEX.128 encoded version: The destination operand (also first source operand) is a XMM register and encoded in reg_field.
+VEX.128 encoded version: The destination operand (also first source operand) is a XMM register and encoded in reg\esc{_}field.
 The second source operand is a XMM register and encoded in VEX.vvvv.
-The third source operand is a XMM register or a 128-bit memory location and encoded in rm_field.
+The third source operand is a XMM register or a 128-bit memory location and encoded in rm\esc{_}field.
 The upper 128 bits of the YMM destination register are zeroed.

 ### Operation